Frequently Asked Questions

 - At all participating grocery stores: We’ll match what you spend.
 For every $1 you spend on fresh fruits and vegetables, you will earn $1 in Double Up to buy additional fresh fruits and vegetables in the same grocery store.

 - There are a few different ways the program works in grocery locations:

-- Coupon: At these stores when you buy fresh, Michigan-grown fruits and vegetables with your Bridge Card, you get a coupon at check out with the same amount you spent.
-This coupon has free matching Double Up Food Bucks to spend on ANY fresh produce at that store.
+- Coupon: At these stores when you buy fresh fruits and vegetables with your Bridge Card, you get a coupon at check out with the same amount you spent.
+This coupon has free matching Double Up Food Bucks to spend on fresh produce at that store.

 How do I know which products will earn Double Up?
-Double Up Food Bucks can be earned by buying any Michigan grown fresh fruits and vegetables with your SNAP (food stamps) Bridge Card.
-Look for signs and stickers in the produce section with the Double Up logo or the words “grown in Michigan”.
-You can also read the label on the packaging or ask grocery store staff for help.
+Double Up Food Bucks can be earned by buying any fresh fruits and vegetables with your SNAP (food stamps) Bridge Card.
+This includes many packaged fruits and vegetables, as long as it is fresh and doesn’t contain any added sugars, salt, or fat (ie: a salad bag mix with dressing included).

 What is the time commitment for volunteering?

 It varies, depending on the volunteer role and preferences.
 Please see the Get Involved page for more details.